+The Errors screen displays the 200 most recent Error Codes in a log, with date, time, and description.
 Additional information is available for system errors to assist with troubleshooting.
-To access this information for a system error that has occurred, first press the Enter key to enter edit mode.
-The first error will be highlighted.
-Using the Up and Down arrow keys, navigate to the desired error code, press the Enter key again.
-(See System Errors, page 76 for more information on the troubleshooting information screens.)
+To access this information for a system error that has occurred, first press to enter edit mode; the first error will be highlighted.
+Using the Up and Down arrow keys, navigate to the desired error code, press again (see System Errors, page 72 for more information on the troubleshooting information screens).